tvlabs/edge264/README.md

 =======

 This is a minimalist software decoder for the H.264 video codec, written from scratch to experiment new programming techniques in order to improve performance and code simplicity over existing decoders.
-It used to be only a research project, but is now geared towards a production-ready decoder.
+It is in open beta at the moment, please fill issues in particular for missing API features (and how you would like them implemented), or planned features that are most important to you.

 Supported features
 ------------------

+* Progressive High Profile and level 6.2
-* Any resolution up to 8K UHD (level 6.2)
+* Any resolution up to 8K UHD
 * 8-bit 4:2:0 planar YUV output
 * CAVLC/CABAC
 * I/P/B frames
 * Deblocking
-* 8x8 transforms
+* 4x4 and 8x8 transforms
 * Slices and Arbitrary Slice Order
 * Per-slice reference lists
 * Memory Management Control Operations